Find the Best Sump Pump Installation Services in UK

 How do I maintain my sump pump?

-• Check the check valve: Inspect and clean the valve to ensure that it's functioning correctly.
+• Check the check valve: The check valve prevents water from flowing back into the sump pit.
 A faulty check valve can cause the pump to cycle excessively and shorten its lifespan.

 What is the best type of sump pump for my home?